shuepathak/todo/README.md

 # Task Management System

 ## Overview
 This Task Management System is a simple command-line application built in Python.
-It allows users to create, manage, and track tasks efficiently.
-The project serves as a practical example for beginners to learn and apply fundamental Python concepts.
+I have written this to brush up my Python basics.

 ## Features
 - Add new tasks with title, description, due date, and priority